 Ingredients & Substitutes

-Please scroll down to below recipe card for exact measurements.
+Please scroll to the recipe card below for exact measurements.

 - Large Eggs

-- Water: cold or room temperature.
+- Water: Use cold or room temperature water.

 Sauce

-- Cornstarch: or substitute with potato starch or tapioca starch.
+- Cornstarch: Or use potato starch or tapioca starch.

 - Salt

-- Water: cold or room temperature.
+- Water: Use cold or room temperature water.

 Expert Tips